jimmo/ncss-embedded/chapters/13-lab-exercises.md

     * **HINT**: You will need to use both of the line sensors to figure out which way your robot needs to turn when it hits an edge.
     * **EXTENSION**: Add colors to your bit:bot using the neopixels.
     * **EXTENSION**: Can you detect a rare corner-hit and play a sound if it happens?
-6. Let's combine the radio controller and the light sensors!
+6. Let's combine the radio controller and the line sensors!
 Make a circular-ish fenced off area for your bit:bot using masking tape.
 Using the line sensors, modify your radio controlled bit:bot such that it can't be driven out of its area.
-    * **HINT**: you might want to make is spin around and move backwards whenever it hits the edge of the pen, otherwise it will just get stuck at the edge.
+    * **HINT**: you might want to make it spin around and move backwards whenever it hits the edge of the pen, otherwise it will just get stuck at the edge.

+### bit:bot neopixels

+1. Make your bit:bot indicate its left and right side like a boat or aeroplane.
+Turn on the front LED on the left to red, and the front LED on the right to green.
+2. TODO: flashing sequence (white, red, red)?
+3. TODO: Animation (forwards/backwards)
+4. TODO: Rainbow
+ * Hint: Ask your tutors about how to convert a "hue" into an RGB colour.
+5. TODO: Gamma correction.
+6. TODO: Indicate line following state.

+### Ultrasonic distance sensor

+1. Try out the example above.
+How accurate and precise are the measurements?
+2. Experiment with some ways to improve the reliability of the sensor:
+  * Calibrate the sensor with a ruler and update the tof->cm factor.
+  * Try creating a moving average of the sensor readings to reduce noise.

 ### Line following